autepos/ai-payment/readme.md

 ```

 ### Testing
 You should properly test your additional payment providers.
 Basic general tests are provided under the namespace, **\Autepos\AiPayment\Tests\ContractTests**.
 You may copy the tests and modify them or use the traits in your own tests.
-If you prefer to use the traits, you need to add **subjectInstance()** method which returns the class under test.
+You do not have to use these tests.
+If you prefer to use the traits, you need to add **createContract()** method which returns the class under test.
 Here is an example to test a payment provider implementation:

 ```php
 use Autepos\AiPayment\Tests\ContractTests\PaymentProviderContractTest;